written by Prof.

 (b) For the case of the dissipative interaction being

-of Magnetic Rod-like Particles in a Simple Shear Flow (Consideration of
+Rod-like Particles in a Simple Shear Flow (Consideration

 Cluster-Cluster Interactions in Terms of Mean Field Approximation)